 It may be possible to avoid these immigration consequences by having the juvenile court record sealed, because the DHS is thereby precluded from seeing the record.
 See Welf & I C §826.
 The DHS may, however, have other sources of information, in which event sealing the record may be ineffective.
 Juveniles who are tried as adults may also be eligible for sealing of records under Pen C §1203.45 or Welf & I C §§1772 and 1179.
 An expungement, under Welf & I C §§1179, 1772, of a first-offense simple possession conviction may eliminate it for all immigration purposes.
 See §52.14.
 Sealing the records may eliminate evidence that the defendant has suffered a conviction of a drug offense as well as a crime involving moral turpitude.
-Matter of Lima (BIA 1976) 15 &N Dec 661; Matter of Andrade (BIA 1974) 14 &N Dec 651.
+Matter of Lima (BIA 1976) 15 I&N Dec 661; Matter of Andrade (BIA 1974) 14 I&N Dec 651.

 ▶ Note: Juveniles in dependency proceedings and, possibly, delinquency proceedings may be eligible for permanent residency as "special immigrant juveniles."
 8 USC §1101(a)(27)(J).
-Juveniles who have been abused by a parent who is either a permanent resident or a U.S. citizen may be eligible for permanent residency under the Violence Against Women Act (see 8 USC §§1154(a)(1)(A)(iv), (B)(iii), 1229b(b)(2)), even if they are not in dependency proceedings.
-See §52.61.
+See B.F. v Superior Court (2012) 207 CA4th 621 (probate court had authority to make "special immigrant juvenile" status findings in guardianship proceedings).
+Juveniles who have been abused by a parent who is either a permanent resident or a U.S. citizen may be eligible for permanent residency under the Violence Against Women Act (see 8 USC \$1154(a)(1)(A)(iv), (B)(iii), 1229b(b)(2)), even if they are not in dependency proceedings.
+See \$52.61.